Apprenticeship Diploma Program

 Apprenticeship Model Diploma program is available to students who are registered as both funeral director and embalmer apprentices with the Nova Scotia Board of Registration of Embalmers and Funeral Directors.

-In Nova Scotia, the duration of a funeral director apprenticeship is a minimum of twelve (12) months and for graduates of the NSCC pre-apprenticeship program the minimum duration is six (6) months.
-Apprenticeship model students however, may be eligible to take the written and practical funeral director exams within the first year of the program.
-This is providing they have met the apprenticeship requirements outlined in the Regulations of Embalmers and Funeral Directors Act for Nova Scotia.
+In Nova Scotia, the duration of a funeral director apprenticeship is a minimum of twelve (12) months.
+The minimum duration of apprenticeship for an embalming apprenticeship is 22 months.
+This is providing an apprentice has met the apprenticeship requirements outlined in the Regulations of Embalmers and Funeral Directors Act for Nova Scotia.
 Apprenticeship requirements for funeral director apprentices include meeting this minimum 12 month apprenticing period and providing documented proof of participation in 25 funerals, 25 assisted arrangements, 25 arrangements and 25 committals to the Board of Registration for consideration.
+For embalming apprentices, the apprenticeship requirements require a minimum apprenticeship period of 22 months and the apprentice must provide documented proof of 25 embalming procedures to the Board of Registration of Embalmers and Funeral Directors.

-The minimum requirement for the embalmer apprenticeship is fourteen (14) months for graduates of the pre-apprenticeship program, with a minimum participation in 25 embalming procedures.
-However, apprentices enrolled in the apprenticeship model program are only eligible to complete the licensing examinations once the requirements of the NSCC Apprenticeship Model Program and the Nova Scotia Board of Registration of Embalmers and Funeral Directors have been met.
+Apprentices are only eligible to complete the licensing examinations once all requirements of the Nova Scotia Board of Registration of Embalmers and Funeral Directors have been met.

 Funeral procedures and embalming procedures participation forms are provided to the apprentices by both the Board of Registration and NSCC program faculty.
 It is the responsibility of the apprentice to maintain a record of his or her participation and to insure that the supervising licensed mentor(s) has signed and dated each form.
 It is essential that the information provided by the apprentice reflects the learning for each case while maintaining the confidentiality of the patient, client family and funeral home.
 Reports for funeral director apprentices must be submitted every six (6) months, until they have become successfully licensed as a funeral director.
 Embalmer apprentices must submit the required reports at 12 months, and every subsequent ten month period following.